 The choice of whether or not to introduce a borough specific licensing scheme lies with your local authority as granted under Part II of the Housing Act 2004.
-This includes both Additional HMO licensing, and Selective licensing which occurs only in particular areas or streets within your borough.
+This includes both Additional HMO licensing, and Selective licensing which occurs only in particular areas or streets within your borough, please click here for more information on Selective licensing.
 Your council is likely to introduce a scheme if it feels that a significant proportion of the properties in your borough are not being managed effectively, and are thus causing issues for the tenants and/or neighbours.

 Additional HMO licensing was introduced to cover HMOs which do not meet all the criteria for the national Mandatory HMO Licensing Scheme.
-If your property is an HMO with 3-4 sharers, and falls within a borough which has introduced this scheme it will most likely require this licence, though some councils have further stipulation.
-If you have 5+ sharers, you will most likely need a Mandatory HMO licence post 1st October as detailed our Mandatory licensing page.
+If your property is an HMO with 3-4 sharers, and falls within a borough which has introduced this scheme it will most likely require an Additional HMO licence, though some councils have further stipulation.
+If you have 5+ sharers, you will most likely need a Mandatory HMO licence post 1st October, please click here for more information on Mandatory licensing.

-As mentioned above, not all boroughs have introduced Additional HMO licensing schemes but they are currently operating in over a third of London boroughs.
-The first step is therefore to check whether your local council has introduced the scheme.
+As mentioned above, not all boroughs have introduced an Additional HMO licensing scheme but they are currently operating in over a third of London boroughs.
+The first step is therefore to check whether your local council has introduced an Additional licensing scheme.
 You can either ask check via your local council website or simply ask us!

-One of the ongoing complications in property licensing is the fact that each council can implement a licensing scheme in a different way.
-For example, in some boroughs (such as Hammersmith and Fulham) all HMOs with 3-4 sharers will require an Additional HMO Licence, unless they are exempt.
-However in Hounslow, you will only require a licence in particular HMOs which contain 2 or more storeys and 4 or more sharers.
+One of the ongoing complications in property licensing is the fact that each council can implement a licensing scheme in a different way, this is particularly prevalent in Additional licensing.
+For example, in some boroughs (such as Hammersmith and Fulham) all HMOs with 3-4 sharers will require an Additional HMO licence, unless they are exempt.
+However in Hounslow, you will only require an Additional licence for HMOs which contain 2 or more storeys and 4 or more sharers.

-The Housing Act also requires you to notify various ‘relevant persons’ that you are applying for a property licence.
+The Housing Act 2004 also requires you to notify various ‘relevant persons’ that you are applying for an Additional licence.
 These persons must be informed of your application and you will be expected to supply their contact details to your local authority.
 Typically these are freeholders, leaseholders, landlords, mortgage providers, managing agents or anyone else involved in the property.

-We can manage the entire process on your behalf.
-Simply request a call back and one of our specialist consultant will go through our process with you.
+We can manage the entire Additional HMO licensing process on your behalf.
+Simply book a call below or contact us 020 3848 2200/ firstname.lastname@example.org to speak to one of our highly competent professionals.